rnewson/couchdb-lucene/README.md

 <h2>Document Indexing</h2>

 By default all attributes are indexed.
 You can customize this process by adding a design document at _design/lucene.
-You must supply a an attribute called "filter" which takes and returns a document.
+You must supply an attribute called "transform" which takes and returns a document.
 For example;

 <pre>
 {
-  "filter":"function(doc) { return doc; }"
+  "transform":"function(doc) { return doc; }"
 }
 </pre>